 - The final decision as to whether the student leaves school becomes the responsibility of the student and his/her parents/guardians after weighing the potential impact on achievement.

-- Students who will be absent more than 9 instructional/school days must meet with an administrator.
+- Students who will be absent more than 9 instructional/school days must contact/meet with an administrator.
 Absences longer than 9 days may result in the student being removed/withdrawn from courses.

 Any leave from school may jeopardize the student’s final standing: marks not earned as a result of tests/assessments and assignments missed may result in a corresponding lowering of the final grade.
 Teachers are not automatically required to provide make-up work or examination extensions.
 Therefore, students must discuss the consequences of a leave with the teachers.
 Factors that will be considered include the reason for the absence, the precise type and amount of work missed the nature of the course, the student’s standing and effort in class, and the previous attendance.